Skip to content

 virsh net-undefine /etc/libvirt/qemu/networks/default.xml

-Define 3 networks (repeat the same command for br2 and br3)
+Define four networks (repeat the same command for br2, br3 and br4)

 virsh net-define br1.xml